-Prerequisite: Successful completion of 75% or better in English I Honors.
-Students not previously enrolled in Honors can request a move up in placement if they have earned a 90% or better in the Accelerated-level course.
+ENGLISH II: HONORSYear5 creditsGRADE 10Prerequisite:Successful completion of 75% or better in English I Honors.
+Students not previously enrolled in Honors can request a move up in placement if they have earned a 90% or better in the

+Accelerated-level course.
 Summer reading assignments are required.